 Every one of us is on a journey.
 Accepting that we all have both perspectives is the first step.

-And we learn what occurs to us when we activate our fixed mindset “persona”.
+And we learn what occurs when we activate our fixed mindset “persona”.
 Who exactly is this persona?
 What’s the name of it?
-What do we think, feel, and do as a result of it?
+What do we think, feel, and do due to it?
 What impact does it have on people around us?

 Importantly, when we educate our persona and encourage it to join us on our growth-mindset journey, we may progressively learn to stay in a growth-mindset location despite the triggers.

-Ideally, we will learn more about how we may also assist others on their journeys.
+Ideally, we will learn more about how we may assist others on their journeys.

 The Influence Of Compliments